|Event type||United Empire of Earth holiday|

 Stella Fortuna is a holiday observed by the inhabitants of Mars and human citizens of the UEE and was celebrated yearly at the earth-Mars conjunction.
 In 2257, it became a official holiday with a fixed date, March 15.

 Established to celebrate the successful colonization of Mars, it has developed further into a holiday which praises the spirit of the martians colonists to 'tempting fate' after the Catastrophe of 2125.
 It also celebrates 'fortune, boldness, and embarking on new business ventures'.
 The day is also used to seal romantic partnerships or business deals.
 Celebrations including festivals, fireworks, feasting and 'other forms of mass celebration.'
-The code colours are green and gold, i.e. used in the fireworks.
+The code colors are green and gold, i.e. used in the fireworks.

 The 'Stella Fortuna' event coincides with the Irish holiday of St. Patrick Day which occurs on the 17th of March each year.
-It uses similar symbols associated with the holiday like using the colour green and partying.
+It uses similar symbols associated with the holiday like using the color green and partying.

 The term 'Fortuna' is a nod to the real world Irish American saying, the 'Luck of the Irish'.
 That saying in itself is reference to 19th century gold and silver mining rush in the U.S. where a number of the most famous and successful miners were of Irish and Irish American birth.
 Over time this phrase changed to mean success by sheer luck rather than by skill.